pingone-davinci/documentation/docs/whatsapp-business/README.md

 ## WhatsApp Connector General Settings
 * Navigate to the WhatsApp connector via the connections tab.
+* Select "New Connection" in the upper right-hand corner
+* Search for the desired connector (in this case, WhatsApp).
 * Click on the WhatsApp connector.
 * From here you will see two text fields: Access Token and Version
    * Access Token: